Chrysanthemum bonsai are very popular in Japan, and like azalea bonsai, they often have their own exhibits.

-When I announced I was writing about mums, I heard from Dale Cochoy with a fascinating article about his club project you will derive valuable information about styling, varieties and care from both of these articles.The Chrysanthemum club project article by Dale Cochoy
+When I announced I was writing about mums, I also heard from Dale Cochoy with a fascinating article about his club project you will derive valuable information about styling, varieties and care from both of these articles.The Chrysanthemum club project article by Dale Cochoy

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.

 Know the basics?
 Ready for more?
 Watch these amazing Colin Lewis bonsai class videos.

 Craftsy sent me a copy of this class to review.
 Very impressed, we became an affiliate and receive a small commission on purchases.
 (Which helps support this site.)